ernitron/esp8266-temp-server/README.md

 It is mainly used for the LESS THAN 5$ (aliexpress based) temp sensor with an ESP8266.
 Awesome!

 It is based on NODEMCU/LUA

+- Based on LUA NodeMCU httpserver by Marcos Kirsch (forgot the link sorry)
+- heavely Modified by Erni Tron